Download in Microsoft Word format

 The evidence is not definitive but it is convincing.
 It seems very possible that Bach resurrected this movement from a lost Cöthen violin concerto; it is not a difficult task to transform a solo line into parts for the two oboes.
 And, perhaps even more daringly, might the bass aria be a version, possibly omitting a middle section, of the last movement of the same work?

 Of course this is pure speculation but it is not outside the bounds of possibility.
-There is precedence for Bach recycling two movements from a previously written concerto within the one cantata; the reuse of the first two movements from the harpsichord Concerto in D minor in the later C 146 (vol 3, chapter 14) serves as an obvious example.
+This is not the only example of Bach recycling two movements from a previously written concerto within the one cantata; the later reuse of the first two movements from the harpsichord Concerto in D minor in C 146 (vol 3, chapter 14) serves as an obvious example.

 If we accept these arguments about the opening sinfonia, it makes a nonsense of Schweitzer’s interpretation (vol 2, pp 339/340).
 He must have thought of it as a much slower tempo than we now believe it to be because he compares the mood to that of the opening chorus of C 6.
 The strings, he suggests, paint a picture of ′the hovering shades of evening’ which ‘melt into each other and become darker and darker’.
 The first oboe ‘sings a hymn of longing that dies away in the light’.
 Schweitzer was, of course, not fully aware of the extent of Bach’s recycling which modern scholarship has revealed although, ironically, he is sometimes quick to condemn a movement when it is assumed to have been retrieved from another (presumably inferior?) work if he dislikes it (see C 38, chapter 22).